jamesainslie/dot/docs/reference/features.md

 ### Global Flags

-**As a user**, I want `-d, --dir` to specify stow directory path, so that I can point to my dotfiles repository.
+**As a user**, I want `-d, --dir` to specify package directory path, so that I can point to my dotfiles repository.

 **As a user**, I want `-t, --target` to specify target directory path, so that I can control where links are created.